acdh-oeaw/apis-core-rdf/docs/source/customization.md

 ## Create and update view templates

-The create and update views looks for templates using the `_form.html` suffix.
-It uses the `generic/generic_form.html` template as fallback, but you can use a custom template using your model name, so if your model is `myproject.Person` then you can use the `myproject/person_form.html` template to override the generic template.
+The create and update views look for templates using the `_form.html` suffix.
+They use the `generic/generic_form.html` template as fallback, but you can use a custom template using your model name, so if your model is `myproject.Person`, you can use the `myproject/person_form.html` template to override the generic template.

 # Autocomplete views